 Yesterday was Veterans Day.
-From everyone at 3rd Millennium Classrooms, we want to say a huge thank you to everyone who is serving or has served in the armed forces for your dedication and service to our country!
-We are forever indebted to the sacrifices you have made while serving.
+From everyone at 3rd Millennium Classrooms, we want to say a huge thank you to everyone who is serving or has served in the United States Armed Forces for your dedication and service to our country!
+We are forever indebted to the sacrifices you have made.

 This kind of service can take a toll on the body and mind: